aristanetworks/avd/docs/howto/fabric_topology/README.md

 ## Introduction

 **Fabric Topology** defines how devices are physically and logically connected in your network.
-AVD uses a hierarchical data model to describe the relationships between spines, leaves, and other network devices.
+AVD uses a hierarchical data model to describe the relationships between spines, leafs, and other network devices.
 This guide explains how to define your fabric topology, configure uplinks, and leverage automatic interface allocation.

 ### Key Concepts

 - **Node Types**: Define the role of each device (spine, l3leaf, l2leaf, etc.)
-- **Uplinks**: Connections from leaves to spines or from L2 leaves to L3 leaves
+- **Uplinks**: Connections from leafs to spines or from L2 leafs to L3 leafs
 - **MLAG**: Multi-Chassis Link Aggregation for leaf redundancy
 - **Default Interfaces**: Automatic interface assignment based on node type and platform